-ı

 Custom Question: Does this policy apply to certain types of units or to all units all HCV units or only certain types of units (for example, accessible units, units in low-poverty neighborhood, or units/landlords new to the HCV program? □To all units

 ⊠Certain types of units only

-and the strip

-If certain types of units only, what types of units does this policy apply to? ⊠Accessible units □ Units in particular types of areas or neighborhoods
+If certain types of units only, what types of units does this policy apply to?

+⊠Accessible units

+☐Units in particular types of areas or neighborhoods

 ⊠Units/landlords new to the HCV program

 ⊠Other.
 Please describe briefly:

 Does not apply to PHA owned, LIHTC units, units with regulatory agreements, or

-l Project-Based Voucher units.
+Project-Based Voucher units

-Custom Question: What is the maximum payment that can be made to a landlord

-under this policy?